Frequently Asked Questions

 We currently offer about 58 courses through distance education.
 These courses are offered through five different departments within the College of Agriculture.

 Lectures will be provided by video streaming.
 Laboratory sessions will be provided in different manners depending upon the nature of the material.
 Demonstrations and field visits will be recorded so you can watch on your computer.
 Simulations may be used.
 Where hands-on experience is required, we may require a short visit to campus or to another location at a time suitable to all students just to carry out the laboratory portion of the course.
 This only applies to two courses.
-The majority of courses are fully online.
+The other courses are fully online.

 Most of the assignments and exams are submitted in electronic format through Canvas.
 Sometimes you also be able to email or mail some assignments.
+A proctor must usually be present for most examinations, whether in person or electronic is up to you and your professor.

 Yes, ACES-IT Help desk is available to assist you and can be reached by phone at 334-844-9660 or by email at firstname.lastname@example.org.
 When sending an email, please include the nature of your problem and the best way to reach you.